310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 {% endbubble %}

 {% bubble Tetora serious %}
-Anyways, so… Midori-kun, you’d rather not take the role for now, right?
+Anyways, so… Midori-kun, you’d rather not take the position for now, right?
 {% endbubble %}

 {% bubble Midori sad %}
-Yeah… I know I was bound to take on the role at one point, but…
+Yeah… I know I was bound to take on the position at one point, but…

-There’s just no way I can be the second in line, y’know… That’s just way too much responsibility to bear after Tetora-kun… I mean, he was even the commander of Ryuseitai-N…
+There’s just no way I can be the second in line, y’know… That’s just way too much responsibility to bear after Tetora-kun… I mean, he was even the leader of Ryuseitai-N…[^7]
 {% endbubble %}

 {% bubble Tetora smile3 %}